08615999961401

 What controls stepper motor speed?

-Motor speed is controlled by pulse frequency generated by the controller.
+Speed is controlled by pulse frequency generated by the controller.

 What is microstepping?